jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Violent
 While attacking a supporting character, this character strikes with double its ATK.

+# Vitality Counter
+A vitality counter is essentially the opposite of a wound counter.
+It gives a character +1 Health and remains on the character while the character is stunned.
+However, if a character has both a wound counter and vitality counter, they cancel out – remove one of each until the character only has one type.

+**Example:** A character has 2 vitality counters.
+It gets stunned and gains a wound.
+You’ll now remove one vitality counter and one wound counter.
+It now has 1 vitality counter left.

+^(Source: Upper Deck Blog)

 # Wealthy
  At the start of your Build Phase, gain a recruit point.